hootforge/UND_MemoryGame/README.md

 * Click the Refresh button to start a new game.

 * Once you match all of the cards, it will give you a final score and option to restart.

+* The game requires its accompanying .js and .css files, the googlefont coda family, and bootstrap font-awesome.